Topologically protected flatness in chiral moir\'e heterostructures: Effect of disorder

-\paragraph*{Off-resonant channels protected by the spectral gap:} Disorder channels of the first kind connect the flat bands to degrees of freedom away from zero energy.
+Disorder channels of this kind connect the flat bands to degrees of freedom away from zero energy.
 Included in this category is, for instance, inter-layer tunneling that preserves the sublattice.
-Suppose the disorder strength is small compared to the spectral gap separating the flat bands from the rest of the spectrum.
-In that case, such disorder only contributes to the bandwidth of the flat band to second order, thereby granting an effective protection of the flat band against off-resonant scattering terms.
-Because the spectral gap separating the flat bands from the rest of the spectrum exponentially decays with $\alpha$ for large $\alpha$~\cite{becker2023magic}, we expect that higher magic angles will be more susceptible to off-resonant disorder than the abelian flat band of the first magic angle.
-This is especially significant because the decay of the spectral gap is found to be extremely steep: the gap above the flat bands of the three first magic angles $\alpha = 0.586, 2.221, 3.751$ is respectively equal to $0.29$, $0.059$ and $0.0027$ in units of the typical moir\'e kinetic energy $|v\kappa|$ (that itself decreases linearly with $\theta$).
-The asymptotic scaling of the spectral gap for large $\alpha$ was recently used to prove the impossibility of observing very small magic angles in chiral TBG~\cite{becker2024absence}.
+If the disorder strength is small compared to the spectral gap between the flat bands and the rest of the spectrum, the disorder only affects the flat band’s bandwidth in second order.
+This provides an effective protection of the flat band against off-resonant scattering.